-As cyber security awareness evolves, large-scale breaches including thefts of personal identifiable information (PII) tends to hit the news.
-Identity and access management (IAM) solutions play a key role in preventing data breaches by securing apps and services at the access point.
+As cyber security awareness evolves, large-scale breaches, including thefts of personally identifiable information (PII), tend to hit the news.
+Identity and access management (IAM) solutions play a crucial role in preventing data breaches by securing apps and services at the access point.

-Stands for IAM-as-a-Service, also called identity-as-a-service, to describe IAM solutions that offer a cloud-based delivery model.
+Identity-as-a-Service also referred to as IAM-as-a-Service, describes IAM solutions that offer a cloud-based delivery model.

-IGA solutions manage and monitor digital identities and automate provisioning, assignment of access rights, entitlements and permissions to applications.
+IGA solutions manage and monitor digital identities and automate the provisioning, and assignment of access rights, entitlements, and permissions to applications.